zipavlin/headsail-crawler/README.md

 ## How to run
 1. Clone this repo
 2. Set up a database and set connection in `.env` file.
+Then either import populated database found [here](https://drive.google.com/file/d/1GMTWEUu_Wp0wLQ-PLe8c4gVEiFA1FPlV/view?usp=sharing) (~ 200 MB) or:
+1. Run `php artisan migrate`
-3. Run `php artisan collect`
+2. Run `php artisan collect`
-4. Run `php artisan start`
+3. Run `php artisan start`
-5. Go grab a coffee/tea/beer/something, as this may take some time :)
+4. Go grab a coffee/tea/beer/something, as this may take some time :)

 ## Notice
 Have in mind that this is __not__ a scientific research.
 It is a project quickly put together to count usage in the wild.